DinoChiesa/Edge-Runload-Proxy/README.md

           "url" : "/v1/login",
           "method" : "post",
           "payload" : {
-            "username":"{username}",
+            "username":"{{username}}",
-            "password":"{password}"
+            "password":"{{password}}"
           }
         }]
       }]
     }

 In English, what this says is: the job will invoke urls on the server at https://api.sonoasystems.net:9001.
-(Don't be confused: This is a fake endpoint, just for example purposes.)
+(This is a fake endpoint, just for example purposes.)
 It will send HTTP headers (Accept and content-type) that indicate the request is sending and receiving application/json.
 There will be just one sequence of requests, and in that sequence just one request.
 That request will POST to the url path /v1/login .
 It will provide as a payload, a json object containing a username and password.
-The values for the username and password are obtained from the job context.
+The values for the username and password are obtained from the job context, using handlebars templates.

-All the properties in the job definition have case-sensitive names.
+All the properties in the job definition .json file have case-sensitive names.

 Running this job would exercise the login function of a fictitious sonoasystems API.
 The runload proxy defaults to run the job once per